 Wellbeing is more than just physical fitness and healthy eating habits.
 It also encompasses emotional and social wellness that can be felt when people are part of a strong support system.
-While your organizational culture should reinforce a healthy lifestyle, it should also foster a healthy sense of community.
+While your organisational culture should reinforce a healthy lifestyle, it should also foster a healthy sense of community.

 Our research shows there has been an increase in isolation and burnout at work in recent years.
 Interactions have been replaced by social media tools that were created to connect us.
-However, employees are still not as connected to their organization or sharing as many experiences collectively as in times past.
+However, employees are still not as connected to their organisation or sharing as many experiences collectively as in times past.
 This lack of connection inhibits collaboration and can lead to a decreased sense of belonging and purpose at work.

 Leadership influences company culture heavily.
-Leaders can reinforce organizational values by helping their people grow and develop through goal setting, opportunities, and recognition.
+Leaders can reinforce organisational values by helping their people grow and develop through goal setting, opportunities, and recognition.
 Elevate employees through frequent one-on-ones and regular two-way feedback.
 When employees have open and ongoing dialogue about their work, their trust in their leader strengthens.

-Leadership culture is important to building organizational culture.
+Leadership culture is important to building organisational culture.
 Leadership culture is how leaders interact with one another and their team members.
 It’s the way leaders operate, communicate, and make decisions.
 And it’s about the everyday working environment: their behaviors, interactions, beliefs, and values.